-Sitting down at Thanksgiving dinner with turkey, stuffing, mashed potatoes, gravy and pumpkin pie starting back at you is no time to decide you’re going to be healthy.
+Sitting down at Thanksgiving dinner with turkey, stuffing, mashed potatoes, gravy and pumpkin pie staring back at you is no time to decide you’re going to be healthy.
 But, you’d also like to avoid the food coma that inevitably happens each year and lands you on the couch, groaning from discomfort for the rest of the night.

 Lucky for you, you can have your turkey and eat it too!
 Whether you’re able to make up your own plate and pay attention to your portions, or you’re at the mercy of grandma piling plates high with a little bit of everything, these tips can help you make healthy choices and feel good too.

-Posted by: Real Simple
+Posted by: Consumer Reports

-Thanksgiving Day doesn’t just have to be about the meal.
+Eating breakfast, staying hydrated, and being mindful of what you're eating by slowing down and savoring your meal will help too!
+But Thanksgiving Day doesn’t just have to be about the meal.
 Other things you can do to stay physically active is get outside (weather permitting) and take a walk, organize a friendly game of football, find a turkey trot near you, or volunteer at a soup kitchen.

 But if your plans do involve staying around the kitchen table, don’t let the food be the main focus.
 Start a puzzle everyone can work on together, bring out the board games, put together some fun conversation starters, or have everyone share what they’re thankful for.

 Our mission at Orchard Hospital is to provide our community with superior health care.
 We strive to ensure that your experience at Orchard Hospital is as pleasant and comfortable as possible.
 Our priority is to provide you with the care you need when you need it, with skill, compassion, and respect.